 Improper use of the product invalidates all warranty and liability claims.
-Any use that is counter to the purpose of the product, whether intentional or unintentional, is regarded as misuse, in particular:
+Any use that is counter to the purpose of the product, whether intentional or unintentional, is regarded as misuse.

-- Establishing the voltage supply without correct installation

-- Installation with non-specified fastening material

-- · Pumping explosive media

-- Pumping of corrosive media

-- · Pumping of condensing vapors

-- Pumping of fluids

-- Pumping of dust

-- Operation with impermissible high gas throughput

-- Operation with impermissible high fore-vacuum pressure

-- Operation with excessively high irradiated heat output

-- Operation in impermissible high magnetic fields

-- Operation in an incorrect gas mode
+- Transport, installation or operation of the vacuum pump in an impermissible spatial position - Establishing the voltage supply without correct installation - Installing the pump with unspecified mounting material - Pumping explosive media - Pumping corrosive media without using sealing gas - Pumping dust without using sealing gas - Pumping of fluids - Operation with impermissible high gas throughput - Operation with impermissible high fore-vacuum pressure - · Operation with excessively high irradiated heat output - Operation in impermissible high magnetic fields - Operation in an incorrect gas mode

-- Venting with impermissible high venting rates

-- Use for pressure generation

-- Use in areas with ionizing radiation

-- Operation in explosion-hazard areas

-- Use in systems in which sporadic loads and vibrations or periodic forces act on the device

-- The causing of hazardous operating conditions by a presetting on the electronic drive unit that is contrary to the process - Use of accessories or spare parts that are not listed in these instructions
+- Venting with impermissible high venting rates - Use for pressure generation - Use in areas with ionizing radiation - Operation in explosion-hazard areas - Use in systems in which sporadic loads and vibrations or periodic forces act on the device - The causing of hazardous operating conditions by a presetting on the electronic drive unit that is contrary to the process - Use of accessories or spare parts that are not listed in these instructions